YasmineBB/curated/README.md

 #### Shopping Basket Page

 In the shopping basket page, the user is presented with all the items in their basket.
-Here, they are able to delete any items if they wish, and are able to then proceed to checkout.
+Here, they are able to delete any items if they wish, and are able to then proceed to checkout, or continue shopping.

 #### Checkout Page